Steven P. Wickstrom

 What about you?
 Have you ever heard the word of the Lord and then disobeyed?
 If you have, then you know the shame of disobedience.
 You may have wondered why you listened to the advice of others when you had heard the word of the Lord so clearly.
 We tend to forget that we have an enemy, the devil, who does not want us to obey God.
 He will do anything he can; using anyone he can, to get us to doubt the word of the Lord.
 When God speaks a word into hearts, we must hold fast to it.
 We must turn neither to the right nor to the left.
 When the devil sends the “old prophet” to cause us to doubt the word of the Lord, ignore that “old prophet” and follow God.
 If you are going to doubt anyone, doubt the devil.

 Don't make the mistake of the man of God in our story.
 He heard “another” word supposedly from the Lord, and he decided that superseded the original command.
 He did not stop to ask God about this “new” word from the Lord.
 The mistake he made in doubting the word of the Lord is an easy mistake to make.
 It is something that we need to prayerfully be on guard against.
 Don't seek the word of the Lord without first seeking the Lord of the word.
 We need to be very careful, and very prayerful not to make the same mistake the man of God made.
-He did not say to God: “God I know what you told me before and this 'new' word is completely different.
+He did not go to God in prayer and ask: “God I know what you told me before and this 'new' word is completely different.
 Is this word really from you?”

 The Lion and the Donkey